WEEKEND APPOINTMENTS AVAILABLE!

 The purpose of marriage counseling is to help husband and wife learn to do things God’s way in their marriages.
 That means learning to treat your spouse with respect, kindness, and grace.
 It also means creating healthy boundaries that hold both spouses accountable and responsible for their behavior.

-(I do not provide couple’s therapy when there has been a history of physical assaults until both spouses have started individual counseling.
-I will work with the spouse that has been abused and I will refer the abusing spouse to another therapist.)
+(We do not provide couple’s counseling when there has been a history of physical assaults until both spouses have made significant progress in individual counseling.)

 - Lack of emotional and sexual intimacy